Resources

 Jump Tag Icon

-Sleep debt occurs when you don't get enough sleep, which can lead to fatigue, irritability, and other health problems.
+Sleep debt occurs when you don't get enough sleep, leading to fatigue, irritability, and other health problems.
 By using a Sleep Calculator, you can ensure that you're getting enough quality sleep to avoid sleep debt.

 Jump Tag Icon

-Using a Sleep Calculator is easy and straightforward.
-Follow these steps to determine your optimal bedtime and wake-up time.
+Using a Sleep Calculator is straightforward.
+Follow these steps to determine your optimal bedtime and wake-up time:

 Jump Tag Icon